serpentuin/ship-detection-using-tensorflow/README.md

 PRETRAINED_MODEL_URL =
 ```

-Open the terminal, and run following command to create the necessary folders:
+Open the terminal, and run the following command to create the necessary folders:

 `python create_folder.py`

+## Step 7 : Install Protocol Buffer (Protobuf)

+Using the terminal, run the `install_protobuf.py` script to download and install Protocol Buffer version 3.17.3:

+`python install_protobuf.py`

-## Step 7 : Install Tensorflow Object Detection API.
+## Step 8 : Install Tensorflow Object Detection API.

 Work in progress.
 Will be updated soon :) .